Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 'Though the actions described in the poem couldn't be gentler, it is the idea here that uses force.'

 She suggests that the poem tends toward rape, even if the language used by Collins is anything but rapacious.

 The argument goes on and is likely to continue indefinitely.
-Emily Dickinson is one of the great, original poetic voices in the English language—to use her in such a way is, according to some, both outrageous and a sacrilege.
+Emily Dickinson is one of the great, original poetic voices in the English language—to use her in such a way is, according to some, both outrageous and sacrilege.

 - In essence, those who feel the poem is an obscenity and an abuse of power and privilege, as well as poor in taste, tend to believe the idea is in itself abhorrent.
 They describe the poem as a cheap fantasy, nothing but titillation, thinly veiled vulgarity.

-- Those who think the poem a work of art and therefore a valid vehicle as a metaphor tend to interpret it as a way of getting to know Emily Dickinson's poetry by removing the layers and becoming intimate with her work and mind, so to speak.
+- Those who think the poem is a work of art and therefore a valid vehicle as a metaphor tend to interpret it as a way of getting to know Emily Dickinson's poetry by removing the layers and becoming intimate with her work and mind, so to speak.